-Based on these facts and the information available to date, it is our unanimous opinion that, in the absence of an appropriate explanation, the likelihood of the abnormalities described above of the BPR982Q26 profile being due to blood manipulation, namely the artificial increase of red cell mass using erythropoiesis stimulating substances or blood transfusion, is extremely high.
+Based on these facts and the information available to date, it is our unanimous opinion that, in the absence of an appropriate physiological explanation, the likelihood of the abnormalities described above being due to blood manipulation, namely the artificial increase of red cell mass using for example blood transfusions and/or erythropoietic agents, is high.
 On the contrary, the likelihood of environmental factors or a medical condition causing the described pattern is extremely low.